Business Wi-Fi Calling

 To use Wi-Fi Calling, VoLTE must be turned on within the network settings of your device.
 Wi-Fi Calling cannot be used outside of Canada.

-Yes.
-Your phone will try to place the call over the cellular network first.
+If you call 9-1-1 while in Wi-Fi Calling mode, your phone will try to place the call over the cellular network.
 If there is no cellular coverage, your phone will try to make the call over Wi-Fi and will provide the 9-1-1 call center with the 9-1-1 address you provided during your Wi-Fi Calling setup process.
+If the location of your emergency is different than this address, you’ll need to provide the 9-1-1 call center with your location.
+Visit the Changing your emergency address for Wi-Fi Calling page to learn more.

 See Wi-Fi Calling Terms of Service for important information about using this service, including 9-1-1 limitations.